Constitutional Taxation. A study by Steven Miller.

 The amendment DID NOT eliminate apportionment, nor convert direct taxes into indirect taxes.

-The tax is still on the income, not on the source.
+The tax is still on the income (gain), not on the source of the money.

-Since the word direct was deleted, it can never be argued that it authorized a direct tax that is unapportioned among the states.
+Since the word direct was deleted from the earlier proposed amendment, it can never be argued that it authorized a direct tax that is unapportioned among the states.

 There is not now, nor can there ever be an unapportioned direct tax on incomes. (except for federal employees who are already subject to fed jurisdiction — and who’s wages were taxed since 1862 — long before the 16th Amendment).